25 Best Places to Visit in Nuwara Eliya, Sri Lanka

 You have the option of hiring a speed boat or a swan boat if you want to go by yourself.
 You need to purchase a ticket to enter the lake premises and pay more to partake in the activities separately.

-🏨 Accommodations close to Lake Gregory
+🏨 Stay in close proximity to Lake Gregory

 Mohini Falls